dunusenura/dunusenura-Streamlit/README.md

 ## Dataset

-The dataset used is the popular https://dunusenura-app-gbatvoav8rlctwwi8mibpk.streamlit.app from the UCI Machine Learning Repository.
+The dataset used is the popular .app from the UCI Machine Learning Repository.

 ### Features: